Where Should Materials Never Be Stored

 In Direct Sunlight

 Sunlight can degrade plastics, alter the composition of medicines, and cause chemicals to break down faster than expected.
+The safest spot is a dark drawer or a cabinet that blocks UV rays.
 A bottle of sunscreen left on a windowsill may lose its protective qualities, while a battery stored in direct sun can overheat and leak.
-The safest spot is a dark drawer or a cabinet that blocks UV rays.
 Look for a place that stays consistently shaded, even on the brightest days.

 In Areas Prone to Flooding or Water Damage